 At least six common-design landers would deliver eight modules to each base site, for a total of eighteen landers and 24 modules on Mars.
 For redundancy, two 80-kilowatt nuclear reactors would supply each base with electricity and two main shelters with regenerative life support would house each base crew.
 A pair of "storage and maintenance shelters" at each base site would house two 22,000-pound, two-man Molabs capable of 30-day, 1500-mile traverses, plus a total of 34,000 pounds of Molab expendables and science equipment.

-"Martian Landing Sites for the Voyager Mission," Paul R. Swan and Carl Sagan, Journal of Spacecraft and Rockets, January-February 1965, pp. 18-25
+"Martian Landing Sites for the Voyager Mission," P. Swan and C. Sagan, Journal of Spacecraft and Rockets, January-February 1965, pp. 18-25

 NASA Facts: A Report from Mariner IV, NASA Facts, Vol. III, No. 3, 1966

-"Manned Mars Surface Operations," Paul R. Swan, Raymond B. Hanselman, Richard L. Ryan, and Richard F. Suitor, A Volume of Technical Papers Presented at the AIAA/AAS Stepping Stones to Mars Meeting, pp. 69-86; paper presented in Baltimore, Maryland, 28-30 March 1966
+"Manned Mars Surface Operations," P. Swan, R. Hanselman, R. Ryan, and R. Suitor, A Volume of Technical Papers Presented at the AIAA/AAS Stepping Stones to Mars Meeting, pp. 69-86; paper presented in Baltimore, Maryland, 28-30 March 1966

 After EMPIRE: Using Apollo Technology to Explore Mars and Venus (1965)